At first, Bre Bader was just happy to return to her hometown.

 “I just wanted to share how life is fragile and people don’t always cherish the moments they have,” Bader said.
 “I just felt that these were things people needed to hear.
 And if God’s nudging you do it, you’ve got to do it.”

-Union coach Joe Hadachek, top center, praying with students at annual Fields of Faith event.
+Union coach Joe Hadachek, top center, praying with students at Fields of Faith.

 In 2004, FCA began the student-led event that allows adolescents –– whether they are athletes or not –– to invite one another for a night in October to share their Christian faith and to challenge each other to apply the Bible to their lives.
 The event occurs on an athletic field or gym at the school to provide a safe environment where anyone can attend.